If you have bought a printer manufactured by Star Micronics adding it to your AirPOS POS Setup on your iPad is very straightforward.

 The AirPOS application will begin to search for available printers.

 After a short period a list of available Star printers will be displayed including any connected by Bluetooth.
+Bluetooth printers must be paired with your iPad.

 If yours is not a Star printer tap on the link 'Don't have a Star Printer?
 Setup Here' to add your printer manually.